hunter-teacher-cert/csci77800-fall2023/README.md

 ### Presentation
 * _GOAL: Each partner takes a side (of an at-least-2-sided issue), and audience gets to hear each argument._
-  - ~3-5min per side.
+  - ~5 minutes per side.
     - (shorter: topic not rich enough)
     - (longer: topic not distilled enough)
-  - solicit questions/comments/concerns
+  - solicit questions/comments/concerns (this time is beyond the 10 minutes).
 * Weekly Ethicacy will take place at the beginning of each week's live session.

 ### Asynchronous Component